Worlds.com

-Worlds Chat, also known as Worlds.com, Worlds.net, or simply Worlds, is a 3D online chat program launched by Worlds Inc. in April 1995.
+Worlds Chat, also known as Worlds.com, Worlds.net, or simply Worlds, was a 3D online chat program launched by Worlds Inc. in April 1995.
 It is recognized as one of the earliest programs of its kind.'

 In December 1998, Worlds Chat was succeeded by the WorldsPlayer program, also known as Worlds Ultimate 3D Chat on CD-ROM, and referred to as Worlds Platinum and Gamma in early SEC filings.
 It includes a separate code base, 3D avatars with animated actions, more default worlds, voice chat, and allows users to build their own worlds.
 From 1998 until August 6, 2024, WorldsPlayer servers remained online with an active community.

+Around October 2025, the worlds.com and worlds.net domains expired and were not renewed, showing a GoDaddy parking page instead.
+As of January 2026, the worlds.com domain has been bought and registered under the AI company Worlds.

 Worlds Chat

 History

 Worlds Chat development began at Knowledge Adventure Worlds around 1994, eventually spinning off into its own company, Worlds Inc. During its beta period (1995–1996), Worlds Chat was available as a free demo for users who installed the 4-5 MB application on Windows 95, Windows NT, or Windows 3.1.
 On September 16, 1996, it officially launched as Worlds Chat Gold, featuring additional avatars, new worlds, and a retail CD-ROM version.
 Now there was a free demo version with limited features and a paid Gold version with expanded avatars, worlds, and more.